stevemats/Hacker_Discords/README.md

 # Hacker Discords
-List of Hacker/Infosec/CyberSec Discord servers
+List of Hacker/Infosec/CyberSec and related Discord servers

 Please open a PR to submit a server - [SERVERNAME] & (URL) - Description